Spit-ball/challonge-bracket-viewer-snyder/README.md

 ## API Endpoints

-Current API Endpoints include /api/saveData, /api/getSavedData,
+Current API Endpoints include

+- `/api/deleteSavedData`
+- `/api/saveData`
+- `/api/getSavedData`
+- `/api/challongeParticipants`
+- `/api/challongeTournyInfo`.

-/api/challongeParticipants, and /api/challongeTournyInfo.
-Further endpoints may
-be included in the future as part of planned updates.
+Further endpoints may be included in the future as part of planned updates.
 If you have any requested features, let me know!

+Endpoints may be consolidated into one switch-case in the future.
+I am keeping them separated for now for clarity and debugging purposes.

 ## Disclaimer